ISO/IEC 19770: Overview of SWID tags in use

 Discovery tools, or processes that utilize SWID tag data to determine the normalized names and values that are associated with a software application and ensure that all tools and processes used by an organization refer to software products with the same exact names and values.

 Standards development information

 This standard was first published in November 2009.
 A revision of this standard was published in October 2015.

 Steve Klos is the editor of 19770-2 and works for 1E, Inc as a SAM Subject Matter Expert.

-Non-profit organizational support

-As of November 28, 2022, TagVault.org looks like a product review page.
-However, if you search for SWID, you will find articles about it.
-In 2009, a non-profit organization called TagVault.org was formed under IEEE-ISTO to press for using SWID tags.
-TagVault.org acts as a registration and certification authority for ISO/IEC 19770-2 software identification tags (SWID tags) and will provide tools and services allowing all SAM ecosystem members to take advantage of SWID tags faster, with a lower cost and with more industry compatibility than would otherwise be possible.
-SWID tags can be created by anyone, so individuals and organizations are not required to be part of TagVault.org to create or distribute tags.

-Commercial organizational support

-Numerous Windows installation packaging tools utilize SWID tags including: